With the rise of BIM and collaboration between CAD users from across the globe,

 Then select Share Project.

 The Collaboration for Plant 3D menu should popup.

 The system will want to close the current project drawing.

 You can now choose a folder to select to upload to,

 To set up the folders on the BIM 360 please check the setting up the BIM 360 blogs.

 The Project manager will now reflect that it is now a BIM360 Project.

 You can choose Close to start working or select Invite your team to launch your web browser and go to the BIM360 user management site.

-Part 2 will address the BIM 360 Side.
+Part 2 will address sign in and usage.